 Wellington Botanic Garden

-A more civilised walk is through the Wellington Botanic Garden, complete with rose garden and duck pond.
+A more civilized walk is through the Wellington Botanic Garden, complete with a rose garden and duck pond.

 You can wind your way down to the city in a miniature version of the Mount Victoria walk if you don’t want to take the cable car back down again.